Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 - `lib.mkOrder`

 By "primitive", I mean that these functions cannot be implemented in terms of other functions.
 They all trigger special behavior built into `lib.evalModules`.

-We'll cover each one of those functions as well as useful derived functions.

 ### `mkMerge`